- The Benefits of Climbing-Specific Training

 - Choice of

 holds : Choose a 10 to 20 mm deep strip on which you can hang for about 10 seconds.
 If you can hold on longer, you can add ballast.
-The closer the strip is to 10 mm, the more we will work specifically on the holding of smallholds The closer it is to 20mm, the more it will work.Grip strength on a wider variety ofholds . - Exercise Execution: Perform 4 to 8 holds of 6 to 8 seconds each, taking at least 3 minutes of rest between each hold to allow your muscles to recover.
+The closer the strip is to 10 mm, the more we will work specifically on holding the small ones.holds The closer it is to 20mm, the more it will work.Grip strength on a wider variety ofholds . - Exercise Execution: Perform between 4 and 8 holds of 6 to 8 seconds each, taking at least 3 minutes of rest between each hold to allow your muscles to recover.

-- Do this exercise at most twice a week.
+- Do this exercise a maximum of twice a week.

-Do three to five sets of weighted pull-ups for maximum 6 to 8 repetitions before progressing in load.
+Do three to five sets of weighted pull-ups for maximum 6 to 8 repetitions before progressing to a higher load.
 Perform this exercise a maximum of 2 times per week.

 - Choice of

-holds : Select someholds which allow you to hold comfortably for more than 20 seconds with both hands. - Execution of the exercise: Alternate 20 seconds of two-handed hanging with 40 seconds of rest.
-Repeat this sequence as many times as possible, not to exceed 6 to 7 minutes in total.
+holds : Select someholds which allow you to hold comfortably for more than 20 seconds with both hands. - Performing the exercise: Alternate 20 seconds of two-handed hanging with 40 seconds of rest.
+Repeat this sequence as many times as possible, without exceeding 6 to 7 minutes in total.

-- Organization of the session: Do 2-3 rounds of this sequence, with a long break of 5-7 minutes between each round.
-The effective work volume should be between 2-7 minutes.
+- Organization of the session: Do 2 to 3 rounds of this sequence, with a long break of 5 to 7 minutes between each round.
+The effective work volume should be between 2 and 7 minutes.

 - Progress: To increase the intensity, move to 30 seconds of hanging followed by 30 seconds of rest.
 For the more experienced, try 40 seconds of hanging followed by 20 seconds of rest to increase forearm pump.